-It’s a sunny day in lockdown-London, and several people are out for a walk on Columbia Road in East London in search of coffee and a snack and to stretch their legs.
-Though the arts and crafts shops are closed, and there has been no Sunday-flower market for months, there are enough cafes to keep coffee-drinkers caffeinated.
-On the short stretch of road, at least five cafes compete for customers who want their lattes, cappuccinos, flat whites, and perhaps a sugar-fix in the form of a croissant or bagel to go with their caffeine-fix.
+It’s a sunny day in Lockdown London, and several people are out for a walk on Columbia Road in East London in search of coffee and a snack and to stretch their legs.
+Though the arts and crafts shops are closed, and there has been no Sunday flower market for months, there are enough cafes to keep coffee drinkers caffeinated.
+On this short stretch of road, at least five cafes compete for customers who crave their lattes, cappuccinos, flat whites, and perhaps a sugar-fix in the shape of a croissant or bagel to go with their caffeine-fix.

 But there’s something else happening – something unexpected.
 There’s a band setting up on a street corner; upright piano, double bass, acoustic guitar, and… tap shoes.
 I’ve seen this band before over the years.
 They’re the most recent band I saw playing in December 2020, just before Christmas.
 After many years of attending a couple of concerts each month on average, 2020 was not surprisingly slim pickings; two concerts before the lockdown, one street singer on Brick Lane over the summer, and that was it.
 So, Sparky and the Misfits now not only have the honour of being one of a handful of bands I saw in 2020, but they are also the first and only musical act I have seen so far in 2021.